Hiddendoom45/FFBEBot/README.md

 - used color-thief-java to add some colors to some embeds based on the image
 - added unit flair image in runit command
 - Fix a lot of parse issues with reddit units
-- Fix minor parse issues, clean up UnitArt command to use embeds
-- `@FFBEBot help` will also bring up help menu
-- Can search for unit by ID of base rarity w/ runit

 #### TODO: